Cheryl Smith (rugby union)

 Waaka made her international debut on 13 August 1997 against England at Burnham.
 She was part of the team that won the 1998 and 2002 Rugby World Cup's.

 In 2005, Waaka became the first woman in Northland to coach a senior men's club rugby team.

+In the 2023 New Year Honours, Smith was appointed a Member of the New Zealand Order of Merit, for services to rugby.